Africa EENI Global Business School

 Tamazight of the Central Atlas (Berber branch), spoken by 2,5 million people in Morocco

-Study a Master International Trade in Spanish Lenguas afroasiáticas Trade and Business in Africa (French) Langues afro-asiatiques Study, Master, Global Business, Foreign Trade, Portuguese Línguas afro-asiáticas
+Business in Africa (Spanish) Lenguas afroasiáticas Trade and Business in Africa (French) Langues afro-asiatiques Business in Africa (Portuguese) Línguas afro-asiáticas